aws-samples/mlops-pipeline-prestodb/blog_post.md

 solution exist in this single [config.yml](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/config.yml) file.
-This file includes the necessary AWS and PrestoDB credentials to connect to the PrestoDB instance, refers to the training [hyperparameters](https://sagemaker.readthedocs.io/en/stable/api/utility/hyperparameters.html) that are used and [SQL](https://aws.amazon.com/what-is/sql/#:~:text=Structured%20query%20language%20(SQL)%20is,relationships%20between%20the%20data%20values.) queries being run at training and inference steps.
-This design makes this solution highly customizable for the users for their specific use cases so they can run the solution end to end with minimal-no code changes.
+This file includes the necessary AWS and PrestoDB credentials to connect to the PrestoDB instance, information on the training [hyperparameters](https://sagemaker.readthedocs.io/en/stable/api/utility/hyperparameters.html) that are used and [SQL](https://aws.amazon.com/what-is/sql/#:~:text=Structured%20query%20language%20(SQL)%20is,relationships%20between%20the%20data%20values.) queries that are run at training and inference steps.
+This design makes this solution highly customizable for industry and user specific use cases so that it can be end to end with minimal-no code changes.

 An example of how a query is configured within this file is given below.
 This query is used at the data preprocessing step, to fetch data from the PrestoDB instance on a multi classifier problem.
-Here, we predict whether an `order` is a `high_value_order` or a `low_value_order` based on assumed calculations on `TPCH-data`.
+Here, we predict whether an `order` is a `high_value_order` or a `low_value_order` based on assumed calculations on the `TPCH-data`.
 Customers and users can change the query for their use case simply within the config file and run the solution as is without making any code changes.

 ``` sql
     SELECT